Navalag/filler/README.md

 The rules are very simple.
 There is Virtual Machine (VM) wich takes 3 parameters: two bots and a board.
 At the beginning of the game VM gives (via stdin) map with 2 dots on it - 'O' and 'X' in accordance for first and second players.
-Also it gives random figure which must be placed on the board (you can find example of input information in /test_files folder).
+Also it gives random figure which must be placed on the board.

 First bot reads the map, analyzes it and gives back the coordinates of next step.